The Financial Technology Law Review: Austria

 Upon request of the customer, banks are required to provide third parties access to a customer's account.
-This was intended inter alia to help fintech start-ups with innovative business models that depend on such data (e.g., platforms for combined access to bank accounts held with different banks).
+This was intended, inter alia, to help fintech start-ups with innovative business models that depend on such data (e.g., platforms for combined access to bank accounts held with different banks).

 ii Collective investment schemes

 Collective investment schemes are largely regulated under Austrian law in the form of a fund or alternative investment fund (AIF).
 Depending on how they are structured, collective investment schemes may qualify as undertakings for the collective investment in transferable securities (UCITS) under the Austrian Investment Fund Act or AIFs under the Austrian Alternative Investment Fund Manager Act.
 An AIF can take whatever legal form possible and is not limited to fund entities similar to UCITS.
 For instance, some forms of private equity instruments (e.g., shares in private limited partnerships) may qualify as AIFs under Austrian law.
-But also less obvious forms have been deemed as AIF by the FMA: a crypto mining company, for instance, was held to be a AIF.
-This was based on that mining company offering crypto mining plans to customers where customers could participate in income generated from the company mining certain crypto currencies.
+But also, less obvious forms have been deemed as AIF by the FMA: a crypto mining company, for instance, was held to be an AIF.
+This was based on that mining company offering crypto mining plans to customers where customers could participate in income generated from the company mining certain cryptocurrencies.
 When managing or offering an AIF, licensing or registration requirements will apply.

 Securities and investments

-The offering of tradeable securities, such as bearer shares or bonds, is subject to prospectus requirements under the Prospectus Regulation and the Austrian Capital Markets Act 2019 (CMA) supplementing the Prospectus Directive.
+The offering of tradeable securities, such as bearer shares or bonds, is subject to prospectus requirements under the Prospectus Regulation and the Austrian Capital Markets Act 2019 (CMA) supplementing the Prospectus Regulation.
 Exemptions to the prospectus requirements are available.

-Furthermore, besides the offering of securities the public offering of investments is also subject to prospectus requirements under the CMA.
+Furthermore, besides the offering of securities, the public offering of investments is also subject to prospectus requirements under the CMA.
 An investment is the offer of any form of right that is not a tradeable security, provided that a group of persons invests in a project or company or asset and shares the risk associated with the investment.
 An investment prospectus is considerably less burdensome than a security prospectus and follows the scheme as outlined by an annex to the CMA.
 Generally, the same exemptions to prospectus requirements as with respect to securities also apply to the offering of investments.
 Typical forms of investments are, for example, subordinated loans, profit participation rights and limited partnership shares.

 If securities and investments are issued below an amount of €5 million, only a simplified prospectus is required and is optional.
 This simplified prospectus does not follow the schemes under the Prospectus Regulation, but a specific scheme as annexed to the CMA.
-The advantage of the prospectus being slimmer and less burdensome to produce is, however, accompanied by the disadvantage that passporting of the simplified prospectus into other EEA Member States is not possible.
+The advantage of the prospectus being slimmer and less burdensome to produce is, however, accompanied by the disadvantage that passporting of the simplified prospectus into other European Economic Area (EEA) Member States is not possible.
 This limits fundraising via such simplified prospectus to Austria, unless the offering of the securities in other EEA Member States is done in reliance on a official exemption from prospectus requirements under the Prospectus Regulation.